-CampSite uses a camper's reference photo to identify and tag the camper in photos uploaded throughout the summer.
+CampSite uses a camper's profile photo as a reference photo to identify and tag the camper in photos uploaded throughout the summer.
 Therefore, it is important that the camper's reference photo be as high quality as possible, in order to provide the most accurate matches.

 What makes a good reference photo?